davepcollins83/esp8266-dht22/README.md

 # esp8266-dth22-ts
-Mini DIY low-powered weather sensor, ESP8266-01(ESP-01) connected with DHT22 temperature/humidity sensor, that publishes data to Home Assistant using MQTT
+Mini DIY low-powered greenhouse sensor, ESP8266-01(ESP-01) connected with DHT22 temperature/humidity sensor, that publishes data to Home Assistant using MQTT.
+I'm rubbish at remembering to water plants, so this has a microswitch which will detect when the greenhouse is opened and alert me if it hasn't been opened for a few days!

-# UPDATE EVERTHING BELOW THIS LINE

 # Requirement
 - ESP-01 Wifi module (or any compatible ESP8266 module)
 - DHT22 temperature/humidity sensor (or DHT11)
 - 3.3V Power source
+- Microswitch
 - Wires, connectors, etc.
 - Arduino IDE with
     - Board package: "esp8266" by ESP8266 Community https://github.com/esp8266/Arduino
     - Library package: "DHT sensor library" by Adafruit (Version 1.2.3) https://github.com/adafruit/DHT-sensor-library/tree/1.2.3
-- Thingspeak channel
+- IOT platform with MQTT broker - I'm using Home Assistant https://www.home-assistant.io/ with https://www.home-assistant.io/integrations/mqtt/

+# UPDATE EVERTHING BELOW THIS LINE

 # Instruction
 1. Change Thingspeak API key, Wifi SSID and password.